gaseri/website/docs/en/teaching/materials/llvm-tools.md

 ```

 !!! admonition "Assignment"
-    Check how this optimization pass behaves on other files created by `llvm-stress`.
-Specifically check if a similar amount of code eliminated and try to explain why or why not by inspecting the files.
+    Check the behaviour of this optimization pass on other files created by `llvm-stress`.
+I partocular, check whether a similar amount of code is deleted and try to explain why or why not by inspecting the files.

 !!! admonition "Assignment"
     Many optimization passes are not applicable to many situations.
-Choose any file created by `llvm-stress` and find two optimization passes that are changing the code and two optimization passes that are not (i.e. the code is invariant in relation to these optimizations).
+Pick any file created by `llvm-stress` and find two optimization passes that modify the code and two that do not (i.e. the code is invariant in relation to these optimizations).

-Optimizations are generally non-comutative, that is the [order of optimization passes is important](https://llvm.org/docs/Frontend/PerformanceTips.html#pass-ordering).
-For example, consider the following optimization of `example-stress.ll` file where loop unrolling is performed first, and code sinking second:
+Optimizations are generally noncommutative, that is, the [order of optimization passes is important](https://llvm.org/docs/Frontend/PerformanceTips.html#pass-ordering).
+For example, consider the following optimization of  the`example-stress.ll` file in which loop unrolling is performed first, and code sinking second:

 ``` shell
 $ ./bin/opt example-stress.ll -S -passes loop-unroll,sink -o example-stress-loop-unroll-sink.ll